Inpatient vs Outpatient drug rehab

 1. Limited Supervision:

-• Outpatient therapy provides less supervision compared to inpatient care, which may pose challenges for individuals with severe OUD or those requiring close monitoring.
+• Outpatient therapy offers less supervision compared to inpatient care, which can be a disadvantage for individuals with severe OUD or those who need constant medical monitoring.
+The reduced oversight can make it harder to address immediate issues or ensure safety during treatment.

 2. Potential for Distractions: